facebookarchive/hack-langspec/spec/17-interfaces.md

 * *require-extends-clauses* each of which requires the class implementing this interface to directly or indirectly extend the class type designated by *qualified-name*.
 * Constants – the constant values associated with the interface ([§§](17-interfaces.md#constants)).
 * Methods – placeholders for the computations and actions that can be performed by implementers of the interface ([§§](17-interfaces.md#methods)).
+*	Type constants – a way of parameterizing class types without using generics.

 ##Constants